AgentMulder/Connect-4/README.md

        I would be great to see this turn into a 'real' game, that people subscribe to, perhaps even pay for, allowing multi player games, high scores and achievements.
 For fun and profit, because I did write this program for fun, to better my skills and to give aspiring programmers something to chew on.
 But also because I need a job.
-Pleas help turn lovely little games, like this one, into something that someday generates cash, somehow.
+Please help turn lovely little games, like this one, into something that someday generates cash, somehow.
 So that I can do fun stuff with the money :-)